jschrewe/mangopie/readme.md

 ## Status

-mangopie has been (for quiete some time) in the early development stages.
+mangopie has been (for quite some time) in the early development stages.
 A lot of the things tastypie supports are not supported by mangopie.
 Features like throttling, pagination, authentication/authorization *should* work, but are mostly untested.
 The reason is that at the moment I use mangopie for simple internal APIs but have neither need nor means to test more complex features.

 ### What doesn't work?

-  * Deletion of objects
+mangopie is currently based on an old version of tastypie.
+Newer additions to tastypie (e.g. HTTP methods other than GET/PUT/POST/DELETE) might not work.
+If you find something that's broken, please file an issue.

+  * Filter generation
-  * Filtering
+  * Sorting
   * Complex mongoengine fields like DictFields (ListFields work however)

 ## Usage